tom-hooper-91/pokemon-react/README.old.md

 # pokemon-react
-React app from Web Dev Simplified
+React app from Web Dev Simplified using the pokemon API